 MacOS Privacy & Security Settings

-This is a problem that can be solved and also the reason why we wrote an interactive script that can guide you through all relevant MacOS System Preferences that are related to your online privacy and digital security.
-The choice is always yours.
+This is a solvable problem—and it's exactly why we created an interactive script that guides you through all relevant macOS system settings related to privacy and digital security.
+The choice is always yours, and nothing is changed without your confirmation.

 MAC OS PRIVACY & SECURITY SCRIPT